metocean/moana-bufrtools/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
-# BUFR Encoding support for Mangōpare sensors
+# BUFR Encoding support for Moana TD (Mangōpare) sensors

-This encoding uses the toolbox developed by eccodes and it is adapted to encode mangōpare sensors netcdf files.
+This encoding uses the toolbox developed by eccodes and it is adapted to encode Moana TD sensor netcdf files, generally obtained from processing raw [Moana TD](https://www.zebra-tech.co.nz/moana/) files with [moana-qc](https://github.com/metocean/moana-qc).
 There is the option of using one of three [templates](https://community.wmo.int/en/activity-areas/wis/template-examples):
 - BUFR template for Temperature and salinity profile observed by sub-surface profiling floats (**subfloat**, [315003](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EZvB7yzzGMBOnVjh6ifiH1QB1ZpRu3YNjtuIszsa42tFig?e=Evfb5R))
 - BUFR template for representation of data derived from a ship based lowered instrument measuring subsurface seawater temperature, salinity and current profiles (**ship**, [315007](https://wmoomm.sharepoint.com/:w:/s/wmocpdb/EXh6sBgXywNAludHk-kEGNQB-ipxQJX6X8aYCNjF1Nlwzg?e=va2b1A))
 - BUFR template for representation of observations from a single glider trajectory profile (**glider**, [315012](https://github.com/wmo-im/BUFR4/issues/16), *work in process*).

 At the moment we provide the option to decide if only the final upcast should be extracted (`upcast=True`), or the full deployment (`upcast=False`).

-Additionally, as default we are only using mangōpare sensors data that have passed all the Quality Control tests (`QC_flag=1`).
+Additionally, as default we are only using Moana TD sensor data that have passed all the Quality Control tests (`QC_flag=1`).
 However, data that failed a test but can probably be classified as good data can also be used (`QC_flag=[1,2]`).
-To see more about mangōpare sensors quality control please visit the [moana-qc repository](https://github.com/metocean/moana-qc.git).
+To see more about Moana TD sensor quality control please visit the [moana-qc repository](https://github.com/metocean/moana-qc.git).

 ## Installation
 To install the toolbox and additional requirements please use the following instructions.